progit/progit/de/02-git-basics/01-chapter2.markdown

 However, this is equivalent to running something like this:

-Allerdings kannst du genau so gut etwas wie das hier tun:
+Allerdings kannst du ganauso folgendes tun:

 	$ mv README.txt README
 	$ git rm README.txt